CitadelStronghold/gem/docs/README.md

 >
 > > Note: You will have to manually install userstyles
 >
+> > Note: You will have to go to `chrome://flags` and manually disable smooth scrolling
+>
 > > Note: If you do not want Chrome scaling, adjust it via `gem c hypr`
 >
 > > Google Chrome